20220856/RR-20220856.github.io/Software-Development/Notes/python-kones.md

         self.assertEqual(False, 'uno' in babel_fish.keys())
         self.assertEqual(True, 'dos' in babel_fish.values())
 This was the exercise that really helped me understand the difference between a Key and a Value.
 I had a hard time understanding, but then once I did, the material is extremely simple.
 I'm glad I persevered.

+# Currently Completed up to my progress in the Koans, will update in future.